czyzby/gdx-lml/lml-vis/README.md

 - Removed `/*` alias for comment macro.
 Since `DTD` creator was added to LML, now it is possible to create templates that are somewhat-valid `XML` files. `/*` was the only default tag that used forbidden `XML` characters.
 - This version brought a lot of syntax additions to make LML more XML-friendly.
 Thanks to the new named macro attributes, LML templates can now be valid XML without sacrificing the utility that macros bring.
 Make sure to go through `gdx-lml` changes for more info.
 - `progressBar` and `slider` tags, previously completely non-parental, can parse text between their tags - provided that it's a valid float.
 The parsed number will be set their initial value.
 Note that it's *not* a simple `value` attribute alias: `value` attribute is parsed *before* the actor is created, so it cannot trigger any registered change listeners.
 On the other hand, data between tags is parsed *after* actor is created (and has processed its attributes), so it *can* trigger the listeners.
+- Note that many tag aliases were removed in `gdx-lml` in this version. `VisLmlSyntax` was updated to reflect the changes.
+Go through its sources to check current tag, macro and attribute aliases.
+Thanks to the aliases removal, DTD file went down to about 30000 lines (with comments generated).

 1.4 -> 1.5